(in-person) courses and conferences effective July 1, 2021 and available COVID-19 online education and resources.

 September 9 - 12, 2021 - Livestream (CT)

 The Mayo Clinic Gastroenterology and Hepatology Board Review is a high-yield program designed to prepare candidates for the American Board of Internal Medicine (ABIM) initial and maintenance of certification examinations in gastroenterology and hepatology.
 Case-based content delivered by Mayo Clinic faculty provides learners with the most time-efficient, comprehensive review to assist in successful preparation for the board exam.
 In addition, attendees receive up-to-date, practical information that can be applied immediately into daily clinical practice.

 - Mayo Clinic faculty share more than 20 years of experience preparing learners for the board exam

 - Recommended by nearly 100 percent of attendees

-- Access to course recordings until the spring exam with registration*
+- Access to course recordings until the spring recertification exam

 - Earn more than 30 ABIM MOC points with your CME credit